pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - We are now ready to deploy the OpenShift cluster.
 Change to the installation directory.

-At the time that I created this article, there was a known bug in the OpenShift installer for 4.12 and you will have to generate the install-config.yaml first and then modify it to run the installation.
+At the time that I created this article, there was a known bug in the OpenShift installer for 4.12 and you will have to generate the the install-config.yaml first and then modify it to run the installation.
 See this Red Hat Knowledge center article - [Fail to install OCP cluster on VMware vSphere and Nutanix as apiVIP and ingressVIP are not in machine networks](https://access.redhat.com/solutions/6994972)

 - Due to the bug, the install is a two step process.
 First we will run the install command with install-config option to generate the install-config.yaml that we will modify.